tronglh241/liberyacs/README.md

 ### Prediction on MNIST Dataset

-Using `liberyacs` for configuring a simple prediction pipeline on the MNIST dataset with MobileNetV2 from the `torchvision` library:
+Using `liberyacs` to configure a basic prediction pipeline on the MNIST dataset with MobileNetV2 from the `torchvision` library.
+This serves as a straightforward demonstration of how `liberyacs` can be utilized.

 #### YAML Configuration